 The minimum drinking age for alcoholic beverages on all Celebrity and Royal Caribbean ships is 21.
 However, on cruises departing from European and South American countries, where the legal drinking age is typically lower than 21, a parent sailing with a son or daughter who is between the ages of 18 to 20 may sign a waiver allowing the 18- to 20-year-old to consume alcoholic beverages.

 Gambling, a popular form of entertainment on cruise ships, also has age restrictions that differ between cruise lines.
-Carnival, Costa, Cunard, Holland America, Norwegian and P&O require passengers to be 18 or older to play in the shipboard casinos.
+Carnival, Holland America and Norwegian require passengers to be 18 or older to play in the shipboard casinos.
 Celebrity and Royal Caribbean require passengers to be 18 or older to play in casinos, except for Alaska cruises (passengers must be 21 or older).
-MSC Cruises and Princess restrict the casinos to travelers 21 and older.
+Princess restricts the casinos to travelers 21 and older.